 A Fabric Analytics Engineer might optimize the performance of a data pipeline that processes large volumes of transactional data.
 By fine-tuning the pipeline, they ensure faster data processing and reduced costs.
 A Fabric Analytics Engineer might identify bottlenecks in a data processing workflow and implement performance improvements such as indexing, partitioning, or parallel processing to enhance the overall efficiency of the system.
 By adhering to best practices and leveraging the full capabilities of the platform, these engineers play a pivotal role in delivering high-performance analytics solutions that drive informed business decisions.

-Data Engineer focuses on designing and maintaining data pipelines, ensuring smooth data flow from various sources into storage systems.
+A Data Engineer focuses on designing and maintaining data pipelines, ensuring smooth data flow from various sources into storage systems.
 They handle data infrastructure, scalability, and reliability.

 A Fabric Analytics Engineer specializes in creating enterprise-scale data analytics solutions within the Microsoft Fabric ecosystem.
 Their responsibilities include transforming data into reusable analytics assets using Fabric components and collaborating with other roles to deliver effective analytics solutions.